This article was updated on November 26th, 2025.

 7. Use an SEO Tool

-A big drop in an irrelevant keyword is fine, and small fluctuations in relevant keywords are normal too.
-But if you see a drop for queries relating to your key products or services, you may have found the culprit.
-This is especially true if you spot a juicy keyword that has plummeted from page one to page two or lower.
+Small fluctuations in ranking for relevant keywords are normal too.
+But if you see a drop in ranking for a highly relevant query, you may have found the direct cause of your traffic loss.
+This is especially true if you spot a juicy keyword that has plummeted from a page-one position to page two or lower.

 8. Look Up Your Product or Service